plone/documentation/docs/conceptual-guides/components.md

     If there are one, two, or more Plone sites created in one database, each has its own local component registry.
     The local registry is activated and registered on traversal time.
     If a lookup in the local registry fails, then it falls back to the lookup in the global registry.
-    In theory, registries can be stacked upon each other in several layers.
-    In practice in Plone, we have two levels: local and global.
+    In theory, registries can be stacked upon each other in several layers, but in practice in Plone, we have two levels: local and global.
     Configuration is done in the profile {term}`GenericSetup` in a file {file}`componentregistry.xml`.
     Note its syntax is completely different from ZCML.